DeeCZe/pokus/README.md

 ## This is the free version!
 contact me on discord (henrymistert_) for a showcase of the premium version or if you want to put an offer in!
 It is much more clean, user friendly and has more features.

-youcan see screenshots of it [here](https://github.com/Henrymistert123/Premium-Gambling-Bot-Images/blob/main/README.md)
+you can see screenshots of it [here,](https://github.com/Henrymistert123/Premium-Gambling-Bot-Images/blob/main/README.md)

 # Pet-Simulator-99-Gambling-Bot
 A gambling bot for pet simulator 99, the sequel to pet simulator x